mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 ### Aggregate

 These are a collection of entities are that bound together by an aggregate root.
 The aggregate root is the thing that we refer to for lookups.
 No members from within the aggregate boundary can be referred to directly from anything external to the aggregate.
 This is how the aggregate maintains consistency.

-This is how we model relationship tables and tags.
+The **most powerful part about aggregates is that they dispatch Domain Events** which can be used to <u>co-locate business logic in the appropriate subdomain</u>.

 ### Domain Services